Extensions of Tong-Yang-Ma representation

 \subsubsection{A new family of representations of the braid groups}

-Let finally us prove that the application of the Long-Moody construction $\mathbf{LM}_{q}(TYM_{n+1})$ induces a \emph{new} family of representations of the braid groups; see Proposition \ref{prop:not_equiv_LKB}.
+We finally study the application of the Long-Moody construction $\mathbf{LM}_{q}(TYM_{n+1})$.
+In particular, it induces a family of representations of the braid groups which appears to be new to us; see Proposition~\ref{prop:not_equiv_LKB}.
 First of all, we reduce the representation $\mathbf{LM}_{q}(TYM_{n+1})$ as follows.

-Taking notice of the first, $5$-th, and $9$-th rows and columns in each matrix, we transform these matrices to block matrices consisting of two types of matrices by changing the basis:
+where $s$ is the permutation matrix for $(1,5,9) (2,7,12) (3,8,10) (4,6,11) \in \mathfrak{S}_{12}$ and $A^s$ denotes the conjugation of a square matrix $A$ by $s$.
+Gathering together the first, $5$-th, and $9$-th rows and columns of these matrices, we transform them by a change of basis into the following block matrices: